Charles A. Nelson

 Graduate assistantships are available for full-time graduate students.
 Generally new students begin with teaching assistantships, though a number of research assistantships are also available.
 National Science Foundation (NSF) fellowships are also available.
 Fall funding for graduate applicants will be considered beginning January 15 and continue until positions are filled.
 Throughout the spring semester, we welcome applications and campus visits.

-Current physics teaching assistantships include a stipend of $18,000 for 9 months, in addition to a tuition waiver.
-Binghamton area living expenses are significantly less than in larger metropolitan areas.
-There is also additional summer support.
+Current physics teaching assistantships include a stipend of $23,000 for 9 months, in addition to a tuition waiver.
+Binghamton area living expenses are significantly less than those in larger metropolitan areas.
+There is additional support for summer term.

 Normally, an applicant for graduate study must have a bachelor's degree and a record that indicates a proficient level of scholarship.
 Specialization in physics or related fields at the undergraduate level is desirable but not essential for admission.
-Graduate Record Examination scores for the general and subject tests are required in evaluating applicants.
+Graduate Record Examination scores for the general tests are required in evaluating applicants.
+The physics subject test is not required but will strengthen your application.
 Potential applicants are encouraged to contact the director of graduate programs in the department for further information or for answers to specific questions about admission procedures.

 The requirements for the doctoral degree include a total of at least twenty-four credit hours of course study (six to eight courses) and at least twenty-four additional credits of dissertation work.
 The specific course requirements will be determined in consultation with the student's guidance committee (a committee consisting of three Physics faculty members, one of whom is the student’s principal advisor).
 These course requirements must be approved by the graduate program committee, and will normally include those expected for the Masters degree in Physics.